Thomas Enraght O'Brien

 Thomas Enraght O'Brien (4 May 1827 – 18 January 1896) was Lord Lieutenant of Limerick and Custos Rotulorum of Limerick between 29 November 1894 until his death.
 He left an estate worth over £30,000.
 He was married to Harriet O'Brien (née O'Neill).
 He is buried in Mount Saint Lawrence Cemetery, Limerick.

+He was appointed to the Commission of the Peace for South Hill, Limerick, in 1879, and was appointed to serve as Lieutenant and Custos Rotulorum for County Limerick in December 1894.

+Outside of government appointments, he was a partner in the Limerick grocers, John Quin & Co., Ltd. He was said to have been a philanthropist, and to have served as a governor on the Lunatic Asylum Board.